It is vitally important to start any business off on the right foot. This means positioning.

 You could achieve a valuation of 4-8x SDE, which in this case would equate to a similar number to 4-8x EBITDA.
 Not at the level of a classifieds business, but still higher than traditional publishers.

-Additionally, it will be worth looking at small, niche acquisitions in the $20-80k range, preferably website that are barely (if at all) monetised.
+Additionally, it’ll be worth looking at small, niche acquisitions in the $20-80k range, preferably website that are barely (if at all) monetised.
 These would add quite a lot of usage to the business; and open up potential new angles.

 Synergy on low-cost acquisitions include: